 To enable transactions for your environment, you must initialize the transactional subsystem.
 Note that doing this also initializes the logging subsystem.
 In addition, you must initialize the memory pool (in-memory cache).
-Frequently, but not always, you will also initialize the locking subsystem.
+You must also initialize the locking subsystem.
 For example:

 '''

-#include "db cxx.h"

-int main(void)

-u_int32_t env_flags = DB_CREATE

-// If the environment does not

-// exist, create it.

-DB_INIT_LOCK | // Initialize locking

-DB_INIT_LOG

-// Initialize logging

-DB_INIT_MPOOL | // Initialize the cache

-DB INIT TXN;

-// Initialize transactions

-std::string envHome("/export1/testEnv");

 DbEnv myEnv(0);

 try {

 myEnv.open(envHome.c_str(), env_flags, 0);

 } catch(DbException &e) {

 std::cerr << "Error opening database environment: "

 << envHome << std::endl;

 std::cerr << e.what() << std::endl;

+return (EXIT_FAILURE);

+try {

+myEnv.close(0);

+} catch(DbException &e) {

+std::cerr << "Error closing database environment: "

+<< envHome << std::endl;

+std::cerr << e.what() << std::endl;

+return (EXIT_FAILURE);

+return (EXIT_SUCCESS);

 '''

 You then create and open your database(s) as you would for a non-transactional system.
 The only difference is that you must pass the environment handle to the DbEnv::open() method, and you must open the database within a transaction.
 Typically auto commit is used for this purpose.
-To do so, pass DB_AUTO_COMMIT to the database open command.
+To do so, pass DB\AUTO\COMMIT to the database open command.
 Also, make sure you close all your databases before you close your environment.
 For example: